 We listed it in our list of the best camping gifts, that’s how essential this is.

 Trust me, boondocking is much more fun and easy when you can cook your food outside.
+So be sure to add a camping grill to your boondocking supplies.

 5. Berkey Water Filter